 Dorrigo National Park

 Crystal Shower Falls is an easy, paved 3.5km return walk .
 It’s gotta be a magical experience for any kid.
-The surrounding area is World Heritage-listed Gondwana rainforest, a reminder of the days when Australia, South America, Africa, India and Antarctica made up the supercontinent, Gondwanaland.
-So you’re kinda walking in the past.
+The surrounding area is World Heritage-listed Gondwana rainforest, a reminder of the days when Australia, South America, Africa, India and Antarctica made up the supercontinent, Gondwanaland – so you’re kinda walking in the past.
 It’s also one of the most beautiful parts of NSW.
 Bring a camera and pack for the day (or pick up some snacks at the visitor centre’s cafe), you’ll want to spend as much time here as possible.